adrianharabula/condr-devbook/CONTRIBUTING.md

 Hi there!
 We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.

+Feel free to create issues or pull-requests if you have any problems.
+Please read below before pushing any changes.

 ## How to make a pull request in 45 seconds
 ![gifrecord_2017-06-04_172436](https://cloud.githubusercontent.com/assets/2271038/26762425/eacc7e48-494a-11e7-84de-076a7cd8d9f3.gif)